yt-project/yt/doc/source/yt4differences.rst

   of all fields.
 Just search for all field accesses in your scripts, and replace strings with tuples (e.g. replace ``"a"``  with ``("gas", "a" )``).
   There is a compatibility rule in yt-4.0 to allow strings to continue to work until yt-4.1, but you may get unexpected behavior.
+Any field specifications that are ambiguous will throw an error in future versions of yt.
 See our :ref:`fields`, and :ref:`available field list <available-fields>` documentation for more information.
 * **Use Newer Versions of Python**